 From Heathrow take the Underground (London Transport) to Victoria railway station and then take the train to Brighton or Lewes and on to Falmer; or take the airport bus to Gatwick and go on by train from there.
 Coaches (numbers JL747 or EXG23) run from both Gatwick and Heathrow Airports to the centre of Brighton.
 This is a good option from Heathrow if you have lots of luggage.

 From Newhaven, take the train direct to Falmer.
 From Portsmouth or Southampton, take the train to Brighton and change there for Falmer.
 From all other ports, take the train to London and travel from London Victoria Station via Brighton or Lewes.

 Eurostar operates train services to and from continental Europe via the Channel Tunnel.
-There is a passenger terminal at Ashford, but it is easier to carry on to London Waterloo Railway Station.
-From Waterloo take the underground (London Transport) to Victoria Railway Station and then the train to Brighton and on to Falmer.
+There is a passenger terminal at Ashford, but it is easier to carry on to London St. Pancras Railway Station.
+From St. Pancras take the First Capital Connect train to Brighton Station and then the train to Falmer.